openstax/landing/README.md

+# THIS REPO IS OBSOLETE AND HAS BITROTTED

 The OpenStax landing page (openstax.org).

 * `bundle exec middleman build` to generate the static (compiled) version of the site in the `build` directory